modulr/sails-angularjs/README.md

 ~/modulr/app$ bower install
 ```

-> If you receive conflicts notifications please chose no. 5
+> If you receive conflicts notifications please chose "angular#~1.4.5 which resolved to 1.4.12 and is required by modulr"

 ```
 - Prefix the choice with ! to persist it to bower.json